Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Introduction

-Although the literature on LS-based privacy preservation is extensive, still, an important consideration has been left unaddressed: smart meters do not measure only the real power.
+Although LS-based privacy preservation literature is extensive, an important consideration has been left unaddressed -- smart meters do not measure solely the real power.
 In fact, they measure instantaneous voltage and current, hence, the complex power ($S$), which has both real ($P$) and reactive ($Q$) power components.
-Since consumers are usually billed based on the real power consumption, the effects of reactive power on privacy are, mostly, overlooked in the literature.
-However, metering the reactive power is also important for the supply side, since having a high reactive load decreases the power factor ($P/\left|S\right|$), hence, the efficiency of the system.
-Therefore, utility companies (UC) also keep track of the reactive power demand as illustrated in Fig. \ref{fig:fig1}.
+Since consumers are usually billed based on their real power consumption, the effects of reactive power on privacy are, mostly, overlooked in the literature.
+However, metering reactive power is also important for the supply side since having a high reactive load decreases the power factor ($P/\left|S\right|$), hence the grid's efficiency.
+Therefore, utility companies (UCs) keep track of the reactive power usage as well, as illustrated in Fig. \ref{fig:fig1}.